marcduiker/dapr-docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 <img src="/images/scheduler/scheduler-architecture.png" alt="Diagram showing the Scheduler control plane service and the jobs API">

-The Scheduler service is deployed by default, including for [Scheduler actor reminders]({{< ref "jobs-overview.md#actor-reminders" >}}) (actor reminders stored in the Scheduler control plane service as opposed to the Placement control plane service actor reminder system) and workflows.
+The Scheduler service is used by default for [actor scheduler reminders]({{< ref "jobs-overview.md#actor-reminders" >}}) where actor reminders, which are also used by workflows, are stored in the Scheduler service as opposed to the Placement service.

 ## Self-hosted mode